awsdocs/amazon-redshift-developer-guide/doc_source/r_GRANT.md

 TEMPORARY \| TEMP   <a name="grant-temporary"></a>
 Grants the privilege to create temporary tables in the specified database\.
 To run Amazon Redshift Spectrum queries, the database user must have permission to create temporary tables in the database\.
 By default, users are granted permission to create temporary tables by their automatic membership in the PUBLIC group\.
-To remove the privilege for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group and then explicitly grant the permission to create temporary tables to specific users or groups of users\.
+To remove the privilege for any users to create temporary tables, revoke the TEMP permission from the PUBLIC group\.
+Then explicitly grant the permission to create temporary tables to specific users or groups of users\.

 ON DATABASE *db\_name*   <a name="grant-database"></a>
 Grants the specified privileges on a database\.